Key Men and Women of Renaissance Florence

 An Antipodean travel company serving world travellers since 1983

 Regarded as the ‘birthplace of the Renaissance’, Florence from 1400 to 1600 was in a religious, cultural and political ferment that was crucial to shaping the modern world.
-The power of its leading family, the Medici, spread across Europe and the city became home to the intellectual ferment of humanism and the artistic innovations of Donatello, Botticelli and other artists.
+The power of its leading family, the Medicis, spread across Europe and the city became home to the intellectual development of humanism and the artistic innovations of Donatello, Botticelli and other artists.

-In this article, we attempt to bring to life the diversity of Renaissance Florence through a focus on five key men and women – some of whom will be known to you, and others who have been forgotten by history.
-For more fascinating figures from the Renaissance, make sure to read our earlier article on [Renaissance women] and our article on the Medici.
+In this article, we attempt to bring to life the diversity of Renaissance Florence through a focus on five key men and women – some of whom will be known to you and others who have been forgotten by history.
+For more fascinating figures from the Renaissance, make sure to read our earlier article on women of the Renaissance and our article on the Medici.

 Born in Florence in 1427, her childhood coincided with one of the city’s most glorious periods.
 Under the sure hand of Cosimo de’ Medici, the small but powerful city was growing to international prominence.
 This was coupled with the new ideas of humanist philosophy, which promoted critical thinking in challenge to the superstition of the medieval era, and emphasised the value and agency of human beings.

 Tornabuoni lived her life at the centre of Florentine culture and politics.
 At the age of 17, she entered an arranged (though apparently loving) marriage with Piero de’ Medici, the son and heir of Cosimo.
 The marriage was a shrewd move on Cosimo’s part.
 The Medici, a banking and mercantile family, had only come into prominence in the previous generation.
 By marrying his son to Lucrezia, who was of noble heritage, Cosimo was able to legitimate Medici power.